Princess Helena of the United Kingdom: Arms

-In 1858, Helena and the three younger of her sisters were granted use of the royal arms, with an inescutcheon of the shield of Saxony, and differenced by a label of three points argent.
+In 1858, Helena and her three youngest sisters were granted use of the royal arms, with an inescutcheon of the shield of Saxony, and differenced by a label of three points argent.
 On Helena's arms, the outer points bore roses gules, and the centre bore a cross gules.
 In 1917, the inescutcheon was dropped by royal warrant from George V.